 How Does Acupunture Work?

 Acupuncture works by stimulating points along the meridian channel system of the body.
-When thin, sterilized needles are inserted into these acupuncture points, they help correct the flow of energy, Chi or Qi, to restore health.
+When thin, sterilized needles are inserted into these acupuncture points, they help correct the flow of energy to restore health.

 By easing pressure on these energy-carrying channels, the needles correct the body’s Qi imbalances by allowing energy to flow more freely.
 Meridian points also coincide with major nerve centers.
 The needles stimulate the nerves, causing them to release feel-good chemicals known as endorphins.

-People in pain often have low levels of endorphins and a release of those endorphins can suppress the sensation of pain.
+People in pain often have low levels of endorphins.
+The release of those endorphins can suppress the sensation of pain.
 The points are also located near trigger points, spots on the body where pain radiates away from the center when pressed.
 Acupuncture may ease the stress on trigger points thereby lessening pain in that area.

 Acupuncture for pain management

 Research studies consistently show that acupuncture can be an effective form of pain management, with some studies finding it even more effective than pain-relieving drugs or surgery.
 At Care Plus Physiotherapy, acupuncture may be used initially during the acute phase to decrease pain in preparation for, or in addition to, physical therapy or chiropractic care.